thomas-rasmussen/sas_codelists/README.md

 # sas_codelists

-SAS macros to facilitate creation and use of codelists
+This repository contains SAS macros that can facilitate the creation and use of codelists in registry-based epidemiologic research.